 Several major economies are transitioning to alternative benchmark rates.
 Click the links in the table below for more information and the latest developments.

-SOR is affected by the expected discontinuation of LIBOR after 2021.
+The use of SOR as a benchmark rate will be affected by the discontinuation of LIBOR after 2021.
 This is because the SOR methodology relies on US Dollar (USD) LIBOR in its computation.
+SOR will be discontinued after 30 June 2023 together with USD LIBOR.

 In August 2019, ABS and the Singapore Foreign Exchange Market Committee (SFEMC) announced that they had identified SORA as the most suitable and robust interest rate benchmark to replace SOR.

 SORA has been published by the Monetary Authority of Singapore (MAS) since 2005 and is a robust benchmark that is underpinned by a deep and liquid overnight interbank funding market.
-You may wish to visit the ABS website for more details on SORA.
+SORA is derived from taking the volume-weighted average of all the SGD rates of overnight cash transactions done in Singapore in the interbank market from 8.00 am to 6.15 pm for a given business day.
+It is then published by 9.00am the next business day on the MAS website.
+You may wish to visit the The Association of Banks in Singapore's (ABS) website and the MAS website for more details on SORA.

 To ensure a smooth transition to SORA, the MAS has set up an industry-led Steering Committee for SOR Transition to SORA (SC-STS).
 The SC-STS, comprising senior representatives from key banks, relevant industry associations and MAS, provides strategic direction on industry proposals to develop new products and markets based on SORA while supporting this transition process.
 In March 2020, the SC-STS released the transition roadmap and their key priorities to achieve a smooth transition to SORA.
 Read the report here.

-The 6-month SIBOR is expected to be discontinued when or shortly after the 6-month SOR is discontinued after end-2021.
+The 6-month SIBOR will be discontinued from 1 April 2022.
 The discontinuation of 6-month and 12-month SIBOR is not expected to impact many customers given the low market usage of these rates.

-The transition of financial contracts referencing the more widely-used 1-month and 3-month SIBOR will take place after the industry has substantially completed the transition from SOR to SORA.
-As such, 1-month and 3-month SIBOR will only be discontinued in three to four years, potentially by 2024, to provide sufficient time for the transition of existing SIBOR contracts.
+The transition of financial contracts referencing the more widely used 1-month and 3-month SIBOR will take place after the industry has substantially completed the transition from SOR to SORA.
+As such, 1-month and 3-month SIBOR will only be discontinued by end-2024, to provide sufficient time for the transition of existing SIBOR contracts.

 Next steps